dpl10/oops/README.md

-# OOPS: Optimal Orthlogy for Phylogenomic Studies
+# OOPS: Optimal Orthology for Phylogenomic Studies

 Given a set of orthologous sequences, OOPS reduces the set to one sequence per taxon  using one of the 26 supported criteria ([see below](#use)) to pick the optimal sequences.